symbiote/silverstripe-collab/README.md

 ### [Basis](https://github.com/silverstripe-australia/silverstripe-ba-sis/)

-The foundation for this, please have a read through the documentation provided for an overview on [what's included](https://github.com/silverstripe-australia/silverstripe-ba-sis/#whats-included).
+**The foundation for this**, please have a read through the documentation provided for an overview on [what's included](https://github.com/silverstripe-australia/silverstripe-ba-sis/#whats-included).

 ### [Dropzone](https://github.com/unclecheese/silverstripe-dropzone/)

-This provides an improved, and consistent HTML5 file uploading experience.
+This provides an improved, and consistent HTML5 file upload experience.

 ### [Event Calendar](https://github.com/unclecheese/silverstripe-event-calendar/)

+This provides a calendar for upcoming events.

 ### [Frontend Dashboards](https://github.com/nyeholt/silverstripe-frontend-dashboards/)

+This provides a dashboard that each user can personalise.

 ### [Member Profiles](https://github.com/silverstripe-australia/silverstripe-memberprofiles/)

+The provides the ability to customise a user registration and profile management form.

 ### [Microblog](https://github.com/nyeholt/silverstripe-microblog/)

+This provides the ability to implement powerful communication features that are commonly found across popular social media sites.

 ### [Notifications](https://github.com/silverstripe-australia/silverstripe-notifications/)

+This provides the ability to easily manage and send notifications from your code.

 ### [Select2](https://github.com/sheadawson/silverstripe-select2/)

+This provides some handy form fields.

 ### [Simple Wiki](https://github.com/nyeholt/silverstripe-simplewiki/)

+This provides the ability to create wiki pages, that are editable by users on the fly.